edaehn/bitsgalore.github.io/_drafts/2021-02-09-four-android-emulators-two-apps.md

 ### Setup

 I installed Android Studio 4.1.2, which includes version 30.3.5.0 of Android Emulator.
 The emulator can be accessed from the "Tools" menu in the main Android Studio application.
-Here, the "AVD Manager" items allows you to set up one or more [Android Virtual Devices](https://developer.android.com/studio/run/managing-avds), each based on a user-specified "hardware profile, system image, storage area, skin, and other properties".
+Here, the "AVD Manager" allows you to set up one or more [Android Virtual Devices](https://developer.android.com/studio/run/managing-avds), each based on a user-specified "hardware profile, system image, storage area, skin, and other properties".
 The setup process uses a wizard-like interface, which is pretty straightforward to use:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2021/02/android_emulator_avd.png" alt="First step of Android Virtual Device setup process.">